dfinity/motoko/doc/md/language-manual.md

 There are cases, however, when the user wants to explicitly handle such pattern match failures.
-For such cases the let declaration `let <pat> = <exp> else <fail-expr>` is provided, and has identical static and dynamic semantics with the difference that instead of trapping the canister evaluates the `<fail-expr>` to redirect the program's control flow.
+For such cases the let declaration `let <pat> = <exp> else <fail-expr>` is provided, and has identical static and dynamic semantics with the difference that instead of trapping, the canister evaluates the `<fail-expr>` to redirect the program's control flow.
-Thus `<fail-expr>` must have type `Non` (i.e. being non-returning), and as such `return` or other jumps are permitted besides (eventually) aborting calls.
-The compilation warning is suppressed when the user chooses to handle the pattern-match failure.
+Thus `<fail-expr>` must have type `Non` (i.e. being non-returning), and as such `throw`, `return` or other jumps are permitted besides (eventually) aborting calls.
+The compilation warning is suppressed when the user chooses to handle the potential pattern-match failure.

 ### Var declaration